Questions, conflicts mark path to Greek bailout referendum

 Samaras joined other opposition leaders in saying that the referendum, while ostensibly about bailout terms, risked - wittingly or not - pulling Greece out of the euro.

-Andreas Loverdos, a lawmaker for the centre-left Pasok party, said it was misleading to ask people to say whether they were for or against more austerity measures.
+Andreas Loverdos, a lawmaker for the center-left Pasok party, said it was misleading to ask people to say whether they were for or against more austerity measures.
 "The question is deceptive and leading.
-How could citizens possibly vote in favour of taxes?" he tweeted.
+How could citizens possibly vote in favor of taxes?" he tweeted.

 Spyros Lykoudis, parliamentarian for the To Potami centrist party, said the referendum was based on a false pretext, suggesting to people that they could vote "no" but still remain in the euro.